Quickly learn the Russian Alphabet Names Of Letters

 In addition to the English names for the letters of the alphabet, American kids should also know the Russian names.
 The Russian alphabet is called алфавит (alfavit) and is based on the Cyrillic alphabet.

 There are 33 letters in total, with 10 of them having different shapes depending on where they are used in a word.
-While it may seem daunting at first, learning the Russian alphabet is not as difficult as it seems and can be fun for kids of all ages.
+While it may seem daunting at first, learning the Russian alphabet is easier than it seems and can be fun for kids of all ages.

 American kids need to know these Russian alphabet names of letters!
-Just as the English alphabet has 26 letters, so too does the Russian alphabet.
+Just as the English alphabet has 26 letters, so does the Russian alphabet.
 But unlike in English, each letter in Russian has a specific name.
-This can be tricky for American kids who are used to the more simplistic names of A, B, C, and so on.
+This can be tricky for American kids who are used to the more simplistic names of A, B, C, etc.

 Why the Russian alphabet names of letters are important for Americans